zoxpx/pxdocs/content/support/_index.md

 We also offer private slack channels, per company/site.
 Slack channels offer the most immediate way to interact with the Portworx Team.
 All interaction on the private slack channels are strictly between Portworx and the customer company/site.

 To obtain a private slack channel, please send the name of your company/site and the email addresses of your team to "support@portworx.com".
 You will be notified by email on how to activate.

 ## Support Email Alias

 We can also maintain support through a general purpose support email alias : "support@portworx.com".
-Access to the support email alias is open, unfiltered and unmoderated.

 ## Other support pages